Val Kilmer: 1990–1995: Stardom with The Doors and Batman

-Batman

 In December 1993 Batman Forever director Joel Schumacher had seen Tombstone and was most impressed with Kilmer's performance as Doc Holliday.
 Schumacher felt him to be perfect for the role of Batman, though at the time, the role was still Michael Keaton's.
 In July 1994, Keaton decided not to return for a third Batman film after 1992's Batman Returns, due to "creative differences".
 William Baldwin (who previously worked with Schumacher on Flatliners) was reported to be a top contender, though just days after Keaton dropped out, Kilmer was cast.
 Kilmer took the role without even knowing who the new director was and without reading the script.

 Released in June 1995, Batman Forever was a success at the box office, despite receiving mixed reviews from critics.
-There was debate about Kilmer's performance: some critics, like The New York Times' Janet Maslin, thought Kilmer was a poor successor to Keaton in the part; while others, such as Roger Ebert, had kind words for Kilmer.
+There was debate about Kilmer's performance: some critics, such as The New York Times' Janet Maslin, thought Kilmer was a poor successor to Keaton in the part; while others, such as Roger Ebert, had kind words for Kilmer.
 Batman co-creator Bob Kane said in a Cinescape interview that of all the actors to have played Batman up to that point, he felt Kilmer had given the best interpretation.
-Film critic Leonard Maltin (who criticized the dark tone contained in Batman Returns) complimented Kilmer's portrayal when he reviewed the film for his expanding collection of film reviews.
-Defenders of Batman Forever praised the film for portraying Batman as a more heroic, less ruthless, and more human character than in the Tim Burton films.
-The film also brought the film interpretation of Bruce Wayne more into line with his comic book counterpart, showing him as a socialite and a very public figure rather than the neurotic recluse of the previous films.
+Film critic Leonard Maltin (who criticized the dark tone contained in Batman Returns) complimented Kilmer's portrayal when he reviewed the film in his 2009 movie guide.

-In February 1996, Kilmer decided not to return for another Batman feature film, feeling that Batman was being marginalized in favor of the villains and because of scheduling problems with The Saint.
-George Clooney replaced Kilmer as Batman in 1997's Batman & Robin.
-There were also reports that Kilmer had not had a good working relationship with Schumacher, as another reason for not reprising the role.
+In February 1996, Kilmer decided not to return for another Batman feature film, feeling that Batman was being marginalized in favor of the villains, as well as his scheduling problems with The Saint, and George Clooney replaced him as Batman in 1997's Batman & Robin.
+There were also reports that Kilmer had a bad working relationship with Schumacher, as another reason for not reprising the role.